sreecodeslayer/diaspora_federation/federation/types.md

 title: Value types and formats
 ---

-This page describes which types are used for values of the federation entities, and in which format they need to be.
+This page describes which types are used for values of the [federation entities][entities], and in which format they need to be.

 * TOC
 {:toc}